 Peccatte Style Plane

 This plane was made for Jerry Pascaweiz of Triangle Strings.
 Many people have produced these style planes at home or in large batches by machinists.
 Planes of this design are still being used by many French makers and others around the world.
 The blade was made by Hock Tools and I ground it to roughly a 40 degree angle.
 I have also used a very similar one produced by Rodney Mohr that has a HSS blade.
 I really love the design, craftsmanship, and just how well the plane works.
+Learn how to make this style of plane in our book, Tool Making For Bow Makers.

 Ibex Finger Plane